Lullabot/playwright-drupal/README.md

 - The Drupal site must be using DDEV for development environments.
 - The Drupal site is meant to be tested after a site install, like how Drupal core tests work.
-- The Playwright tests must be using `npm` as their package manager.
+- The Playwright tests must be using `npm` as their package manager, or creating an npm-like node_modules directory.
-  - PRs supporting yarn are welcome!
 It's unclear at this moment how we could integrate yarn packages into the separate directory Playwright requires for test libraries.
+PRs welcome!
 - Playwright tests will be written in TypeScript.

 ## How This Works